IBAMR/IBAMR/doc/cmake.md

 `CMakeCache.txt`, which will delete the cache.
 Deleting the cache is harmless - the subsequent initial configuration run will just take a few more seconds.

+### Configuring the build
+- If you want to build IBAMR with static libraries then pass the argument `-DBUILD_SHARED_LIBS=OFF` to the initial call to `cmake`.
+IBAMR defaults to building shared libraries.
+- At the current time the build system does not support compiling with CMake's own debug or release modes since this is not compatible with the way things were done with the autotools based build system.
+If you want to compile a debug build or an optimized build you will have to provide the flags yourself, like what was done at the top of the previous section.

 ## Debugging configuration issues
 - If you need to change a parameter passed to CMake and things don't work then try deleting the `CMakeCache.txt` file.